OneHistory Presentations

 OneHistory presentations have been successful with audiences from the Library of Congress and the National Archives to colleges and universities around the country and even--in modified versions--with elementary school children.
 All are designed to address issues of diversity in this country's history.

 The narration of these presentations is informal.
 In keeping with the photographs, it's sometimes simply informative, sometimes powerfully serious, and sometimes funny.
 Each of these presentations is flexible in length.
-We have versions of the slide shows that range from 20 to 45 minutes.
-We introduce them, narrate them, and then have a question and answer period afterwards.
 The presentations are free of charge to public schools, K-12, in Chicago.
-For all other groups, there is a fee that varies from $150 to $250
+For all other groups, there is a fee.

 Telling Images